-I've often used (and recommended) the technique of pairing reading with a movie during the summer -- an incentive to get kids to pick up a book and also (once they've seen the movie) have a great discussion about which they enjoyed more.
+It's a great incentive to get kids to pick up a book and also (once they've seen the movie) have a fun discussion about which they enjoyed more.

-Best Children's Books Made Into Movies
+25 Best Children's Books Made Into Movies

 I'm sure you've heard that the book is always better than the movie -- and in most cases, I would agree.